-Go on a high school exchange in Denmark!
+Go on high school exchange in Denmark

 Take the chance to study in the lovely country Denmark!
 Despite the country’s small size, there is a lot to discover here.
 Come with us to Denmark as an exchange student and experience the green landscapes, blue sea and beautiful old towns.
 Eat typical food such as smørrebrød and frikadeller, rent a bicycle in Copenhagen and treat yourself with some amazing Danish pastry at a cosy café!